Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Import from cloudinary folder](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/ImportFromCloudinaryFolder.png "[Import from cloudinary folder]")

-This extension is used to import all image files from a specified folder to a Cloudinary image attribute.
-You can select one to four values in the *x0* to *x3* source attributes.
-Define the folder from which the images will be imported in the configuration.
+This extension is used to import all image or video files within a specified folder in Cloudinary to the Cloudinary attribute.
+Depending on the destination attribute, all image or video files are imported.
+Select one to four values in the *x0* to *x3* source attributes.
+The folder from which the image or videos will be imported must be defined in the configuration.

 ### Possible data type mappings